jonasoesch/p9/paper.md

 ### The role of apprehension and congruence

-The discussion the research on apprehension demonstrates that apprehension has probably limited importance in practice.
-The proposed technique often do not lead to the purported benefits, mostly because the easily lead to violations in other areas of apprehension, congruence or working memory.
+The discussion of the research in the previous section demonstrates that clever technique to improve apprehension have most probably limited importance in practice.
+The proposed techniques often do not lead to the purported benefits, mostly because the easily lead to violations in other areas of apprehension, congruence or working memory.

-The only two techniques that have consistently shown to be beneficial are direct manipulation and "slow-in-slow-out" easing.
+The only two techniques that have consistently shown to be beneficial are direct manipulation and "slow-in-slow-out"-easing.

 The principle of congruence on the other hand has been shown to have a profound impact on the effectiveness of animation.
-The closer the objects and the motion are to the real world, the more beneficial animation.
-This casts some doubts on the usefulness of animation to support transitions between abstract visualizations.
+The closer the objects and the motion are to the real world, the more positive the  effects of animation.
+This casts severe doubts on the usefulness of animation to support transitions between highly abstract visualizations.